 What is Being on Purpose?

-recovery and beyond) who want to make the positive changes necessary to develop
+focus is on helping them make the positive changes necessary to develop the motivation,

-themes using the learning from positive psychology and applied neuroscience to
+themes using the learning from positive psychology, Neuro Linguistic Programming and

-build emotional resilience, alongside the practice of mindfulness to sustain recovery.
+applied neuroscience to build emotional resilience, alongside the practice of mindfulness

-There is a growing body of evidence from the research into desistance and recovery
+to sustain recovery.
+There is a growing body of evidence from the research into recovery

 highlighting the usefulness of these approaches.